ga-wdi-boston/git-basics/README.md

 ## Code Along: Making a Local Repository

-Let's initalize a local repository.
+Let's initialize a local repository.

 1. In your training directory create a subdirectory called `game-of-gits`.